Failure-to-yield car accidents are a common occurrence in Chicago, causing injuries to bicyclists, pedestrians, and others.

 Yielding to Pedestrians

 In Chicago, there are specific rules governing the right of way for pedestrians at clearly marked crosswalks.
 The rules state that drivers must yield the right of way to pedestrians entering a crosswalk or within a crosswalk.
 The law also states that if the traffic is not controlled by traffic devices or lights, drivers must stop and yield the right of way to any passenger crossing the road.

 If two or more vehicles reach an intersection with a blinking stop sign or red light, the drivers must yield to the driver that arrives first.
 Also, any driver approaching an intersection must give way to the vehicle that is within the intersection.
 In addition, a vehicle that is merging into traffic must yield to other vehicles and drivers who do not have a stop or yield sign.

 Contact a Car Accident Attorney

-Determining liability in a failure-to-yield car accident can be quite complicated; contact an experienced Chicago car accident lawyer from Willens Injury Law Offices to get legal guidance on how to recover compensation.
+Determining liability in a failure-to-yield car accident can be quite complicated; contact an experienced Chicago car accident lawyer from Willens & Baez to get legal guidance on how to recover compensation.
 Call us today at (312) 957-4166.